ably/docs/writing-style-guide.md

 * Simplicity
 * Consistency

-Sometimes these objectives can conflict with eachother, in which case the technical writer must use their experience and judgement to decide the best approach.
+Sometimes these objectives can conflict with each other, in which case the technical writer must use their experience and judgement to decide on the best approach.

 > **NOTE:** As with most guidelines these are suggestions.
 Technical writers and contributors should always use their best judgement given the specific circumstances.